Last Updated 9th June 2022

-- Social and professional networking sites -- If you register or login to our websites using social media (e.g., LinkedIn, Google, or Twitter) to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share with us.
+- Social and professional networking sites -- If you register or login to our website using social media (e.g., LinkedIn, Google, or Twitter) to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share with us.
 That information may include your name and email address and depending on your privacy settings, additional details about you, so please review the privacy controls on the applicable service to set how much information you want shared with us.

 - Business clients -- Our business clients may engage us to perform professional services which involves sharing personal data they control as part of that engagement.
 For example, we will review payroll data as part of an audit and we often need to use personal data to provide global mobility and pension services.
 Our services may also include processing personal data under our clients’ control on our hosted software applications, which may be governed by different privacy terms and policies.

 - Recruitment services.
 We may obtain personal data about candidates from an employment agency, and other parties including former employers, and credit reference agencies.